carouser/Dishonored-Mission-Stats/README.md

 GetAll DishonoredPlayerPawn m_MissionStatValues
 ```

-The stats are printed in the same order as you see them on the "mission complete" screen, except "Overall Chaos (Current Total)".

-"Didn't Kill Anyone" is checked if "Hostiles Killed" + "Civilians Killed" = 0
+The stats are printed in the same order as you see them on the "mission complete" screen, except "Overall Chaos (Current Total)" and "Didn't Kill Anyone" ("Hostiles Killed" + "Civilians Killed" == 0).

 Here is an example: